Part 1: Setup

 We will now create a GitOps Pipeline.

-- Navigate to GitOps -> Pipelines
+- In your project, navigate to GitOps -> Pipelines

 - Click "New pipeline"